-What Not to Do in a French Bakery (9 No-No’s)
+What Not To Do In a French Bakery (9 no-no’s)

 French bakeries often look very welcoming, but there’s an unspoken code.
 Break it, and you might get a cold stare instead of a warm croissant!